wking/lesson-manager/02-sprint-choices-and-tasks.md

 title: Choices, Focus and Tasks for the Sprint
 ---

+NOTE: the tasks will first be handled in the etherpad to make interactions more fluid

 # Focus

 A good target for the sprint is a complete system working with the main subpart of our lessons (shell, git, ...).